balanced/balanced-api/resources/holds.rst

 A hold represents a reservation of money from a buyer's account to your marketplace.

-A hold is guaranteed valid for seven days from the date of creation as represented by the ``expires_at`` field.
+A hold is guaranteed capture-able until it has expired, which is represented by the ``expires_at`` field.
 To capture the funds and transfer them to your marketplace you must create a debit from the hold.

 When you capture a hold, you may capture any fraction of the original amount up to the full amount.
 Once a hold has been captured it is